Home

 3.)
 Excessive harmonic levels on 632kHz and other frequencies

 I'll explain why and how problems like this commonly occur.
-Transmitters like these are an interference problem waiting to happen, and this is why people have logged dozens of transmitters at great distances on harmonics as high as the tenth harmonic and higher!
-I've personally logged 25 watt NDB's on the 11th harmonic at distances over 2000 miles!
+Transmitters like these are an interference problem waiting to happen, and this is why people have logged dozens of transmitters at great distances on harmonics as high as the tenth harmonic, and higher!
+I've personally logged 25-watt NDB's on the 11th harmonic at distances over 2000 miles!
+So much for FAA approved test methods and avionics service tech quality!
+No other radio service would think of using an oscilloscope to look for harmonics.

 NDB Transmitters

 NDB transmitters are mostly modulated by keyed Morse code audio tones, but a few are also voice or digital telemetry modulated.
-Keying is at a slow speed and generally repeats a two or three letter group endlessly at slow speed(mp3 file) with very even spacing and no excessively long pauses.
+Keying is at a slow speed and generally repeats a two or three letter group endlessly at slow speed(mp3 file) with very even spacing.
+They transmit without the excessively long pauses of silence, and the intermittent long carriers, characteristic of fishing beacons, although images of NDB's can appear to have nearly constant carriers with gibberish CW.
 A larger airport NDB might include weather or other airport information like altitude or barometer readings in standard amplitude modulated voice, often this appears as a single voice sideband with carrier.
+Here is a 160 meter harmonic of PUN, and BEQ.
+I have logged NDB harmonics on 160 meters from as far away as Arizona and California!

 Transmitter Construction

-While initially high quality plate modulated AM transmitters with excellent filtering, the recent trend towards "cheap is good" by manufacturers has resulted in many problems with NDB transmitters.
+While NDB's, like the unit above, were initially high-quality plate-modulated AM transmitters with excellent harmonic filtering, the recent trend towards "cheap is good" by manufacturers has resulted in many problems with NDB transmitters.
 I've seen and worked on a few NDB transmitters over the years, and even parted out a few retired units.

-The big design flaw in most NDB transmitters is they now almost exclusively use low level modulation.
-A system like that avoids expensive high level modulation circuits, but depends on multiple stages to be perfectly linear.
-Worse yet most transmitters use little- to-no harmonic suppression throughout the stages.
+The big design flaw in most modern NDB transmitters is the use of low-level modulation, followed by multiple linear stages with semiconductors.
+While a low-level modulated system avoids expensive high-level modulation circuits, it depends on multiple stages to be perfectly linear.
+Worse yet, most transmitters use little- to-no harmonic suppression throughout the stages.
 They are built nearly like a broadband audio amplifier, depending almost exclusively on an external ATU (antenna tuning unit) for suppression of harmonics.

 Transmitters almost always employ a MOV or zener diode clamp for lightning suppression.
 Even if the transmitter had some provisions for harmonic suppression, it would only take a high SWR or a bad component to generate harmonics in an otherwise perfect transmitter.

-Even with a properly functioning ATU and clamp, all it takes is a bit too much gain or a defective component in earlier stages to generate excessive harmonic levels.
-The FAA and manufacturers nearly always require use of a simple unreliable oscilloscope to determine proper adjustment.
-This is something any real engineer would laugh at, since excessive harmonics can occur without a noticeable or obvious flaw in the sinewave displayed on a conventional oscilloscope.
+Even with a properly functioning ATU and lightning protection clamp, a bit too much drive level, or a defective component in earlier stages, will generate excessive harmonic levels.
+The FAA and NDB transmitter manufacturers nearly always require use of a simple, but unreliable, oscilloscope to determine proper adjustment.
+This is something any RF engineer would laugh at, since excessive harmonics can occur without a noticeable or obvious flaw in the sinewave displayed on a conventional oscilloscope.
 This is why other services use spectrum analyzers, or better yet calibrated field strength meters, to verify harmonic performance.

-An NDB transmitter is like any low level amplitude modulated transmitter.
-When the drive is excessive, subsequent stages become non-linear.
+A negative image is somewhat difficult to grasp, unless we look at how the signal is processed in the transmitter.
+An NDB transmitter is like any low-level amplitude modulated transmitter.
+It is a modulated stage, followed by multiple linear amplifier stages.
+When drive to "linear" stages is excessive, subsequent stages become non-linear.
 Later stages go into gain compression or clipping.
-The effect of gain compression is the carrier level is reduced when modulation appears.
-Some of the power normally available for the carrier goes into the sidebands.
+The effect of gain compression is the normally steady carrier level is greatly reduced when the MCW (modulated CW) tone-modulation appears.
+Some, or most, of the power normally available for the carrier goes into the sidebands.
 Because the stage simply hasn't enough available power for the modulation and the carrier, the carrier level decreases when modulation appears.

 Another way to look at this is with a Fourier or "Harmonic" Analysis of the output waveform.
 Any waveform other than dc or a pure sine wave is really comprised of multiple sine waves of varying level and frequency.
 When modulation is applied the clipped or saturated stage or stages changes the RF waveform, and this changes the spectral distribution.
 The fundamental or carrier is reduced as energy in harmonics and distortion products increases, and this is why we hear a negative carrier level shift.